 One of the most common reasons people cite for not calling 911 when they witness an overdose is fear of police involvement and criminal punishment for themselves or their friends.
 That’s why DPA took the lead in successfully passing California’s 911 Good Samaritan law, which can help prevent many of these needless overdose deaths by encouraging witnesses of drug overdoses to call 911.

 This law provides limited immunity from arrest and prosecution for low-level drug law violations to individuals under the influence, or in possession of drugs for personal use or drug paraphernalia, if they seek medical attention to save the life of someone experiencing an overdose.
 The law took effect on January 1, 2013.

 In addition to legislative advocacy, in 2016 DPA led the reemergence of the LA Overdose Task Force (ODTF), an auxiliary group of the Naloxone Access Team for the LA county taskforce, SafeMedLA.
 The ODTF meets bi-monthly to discuss the latest news in treatment and overdose prevention in order to take action to reduce preventable deaths.
 To find out more about meetings and join the LA Overdose Task Force, email odprevention [at] gmail [dot] com.

 Preventing HIV and Hepatitis C by Expanding Access to Sterile Syringes

-AB 604, authored by Assemblymember Nancy Skinner, enabled the California Department of Public Health (CDPH) to authorize health and social service programs to provide syringe exchange services in any location where the department determines that the conditions exist for the rapid spread of HIV, viral hepatitis or any other potentially deadly or disabling infections that are spread through the sharing of used syringes.
-CDPH is in the process of implementing that law.
+An earlier key victory was AB 604, authored by Assembly member Nancy Skinner, which was signed into law in 2011.
+It enables the California Department of Public Health (CDPH) to authorize health and social service programs to provide syringe exchange services in any location where the department determines that the conditions exist for the high transmission rates of HIV, viral hepatitis or any other potentially deadly or disabling infections that are spread through used syringes.
+This legislation has been used to create the Orange County Needle Exchange Program.